mitre/data-owner-tools/README.md

 ## Garbling PII

-clkhash will garble personally identifiable information (PII) in a way that it can be used for linkage later on.
+anonlink will garble personally identifiable information (PII) in a way that it can be used for linkage later on.
 The CODI PPRL process garbles information a number of different ways.
-The `garble.py` script will manage executing clkhash multiple times and package the information for transmission to the linkage agent.
+The `garble.py` script will manage executing anonlink multiple times and package the information for transmission to the linkage agent.

 `garble.py` requires 3 different inputs:
 1. The location of a CSV file containing the PII to garble
-1. The location of a directory of clkhash linkage schema files
+1. The location of a directory of anonlink linkage schema files
 1. The location of a secret file to use in the garbling process - this should be a text file containing a single hexadecimal string of at least 128 characters; the `testing-and-tuning/generate_secret.py` script will create this for you if require it, e.g.:
 ```
 python testing-and-tuning/generate_secret.py